dschenck/easychart/docs/contents/introduction.rst

         }
     }

-Shortcuts
+Setter aliases
 -----------------------------------------
-The :code:`Chart` object comes with a number of setter shortcuts.
+The :code:`Chart` object comes with a number of setter shortcuts, also known as aliases.

 Title
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~